dannyngweekiat/Zebrafish-Tools/readme.md

 # Zebra Fish Tools

-Tools for extracting location information video
+Tools for extracting location information from video

 ## Setup

-Install python 3 on your system <https://www.python.org/downloads/>
+Install python3 on your system <https://www.python.org/downloads/>

 Create venv for project using the command